State Street Health Care Select Sector SPDR ETF

 XLV

-The State Street Health Care Select Sector SPDR ETF (XLV) is an exchange-traded fund that holds a diversified portfolio of companies in the health care industry.
+The Health Care Select Sector SPDR Fund is an ETF that tracks companies in the health care industry.

 Investment Opinion: Should I buy XLV Today?